 The teacher education program at Central Michigan University prepares teaching candidates who have the required knowledge (content), teaching skills (pedagogy) and dispositions to have a positive impact on student learning, in order to become effective teachers.

 As students move through the teacher education program, certification and K-12 employment, it is important that candidates demonstrate professional attributes needed for success in the teaching profession.
-The professional education faculty and staff believe that there are specific dispositions that CMU education students must possess if they are to become exemplary educators.
-Dispositions are reflected in the commitments and virtues that influence behavior toward students, families, colleagues and communities and deeply affect student learning and development as well as the educator's own professional growth.
+The professional education faculty and staff believe that there are specific professional skills and dispositions that CMU education students must possess if they are to become exemplary educators.
+Professional skills and dispositions are reflected in the commitments and virtues that influence behavior toward students, families, colleagues and communities and deeply affect student learning and development as well as the educator's own professional growth.

-If a teacher education candidate exhibits signs of consistently not meeting one or more of the dispositions listed, please follow the PEU dispositions process.
-If the concern is not resolved by following steps 1 and if needed, step 2, please continue the procedure by submitting the dispositions concern form to the CEHS Associate Dean in EHS 421.
+If a teacher education candidate exhibits signs of consistently not meeting one or more of the Professional Skills & dispositions listed, please follow the Professional skills & dispositions process.
+If the concern is not resolved by following steps 1 through 3 please continue the procedure by submitting the Professional skills & dispositions concern form to the Director of Professional Education, EHS 421.

-Once a dispositions concern form is submitted to the CEHS Associate Dean, the concern will be addressed by the PEU Dispositions Concerns Committee.
+Once a professional skills & dispositions concern form is submitted to the the Director of Professional Education, EHS 421, the concern will be addressed by the Direction of the Professional Skills Administrators.